QBobWatson/ipe2tikz/README.md

 ## Limitations

 + Exporting gradients and effects is not supported.
-Gradients could in theory be exported if someone wanted to code it.
+Gradients could in theory be exported as shades, if someone wanted to code it.
 Effects probably cannot be implemented within PGF/TikZ.

 + Exporting bitmapped images is not supported.
 You can use `\includegraphics` within a text object in Ipe (after putting `\usepackage{graphicx}` in the